This year I decided that I was finally going to make gingerbread houses. And not the graham cracker ones either!

 In a large bowl, cream the butter and sugar together until light and fluffy.
 Beat in the egg and molasses until blended

-In a medium bowl, combine flour, baking soda, salt, ginger, cinnamon, and allspice and stir until combined.
+In a medium bowl, combine flour, salt, ginger, cinnamon, and allspice and stir until combined.
 Stir the flour mixture into the butter mixture until blended.

 Bake for 6 to 8 minutes, or until set.
 Large house panel will take longer, sometimes up to 12 minutes, depending on the oven.
 Remove from oven and let cool completely.